 Why are duck eggs so much better tasting than chicken eggs?
 There are several contributing factors.
 Unlike chicken eggs, most duck eggs you find are going to be from pasture-raised birds.
 They love to eat bugs, grubs, and other insects and this changes the composition of their eggs.
-Duck eggs vary in size, but are generally larger than the largest chicken egg, so volume-wise, they’re more filling.
-But gram for gram, duck eggs are higher in fat, protein, and cholesterol, meaning, they’re more nutrient dense, more satiating, and more delicious.
+Duck eggs vary in size, but are generally larger than the largest chicken egg.
+Gram for gram, duck eggs are higher in fat, protein, and cholesterol, meaning, they’re more nutrient dense, more satiating, and more delicious than chicken eggs.
 Although they’re fantastic fried, poached, or scrambled, my new favorite way to eat them is medium-boiled.
 You could alter the boiling time to be a minute or two less or more if you want a softer or harder boiled egg, respectively.
-Keep in mind, this procedure is designed to result in cold eggs, the procedure to get hot boiled eggs is different (I’ll do a post for those soon).
 When you’re ready to eat the eggs, be sure to top with fresh ground pepper and some sea salt.
-If you have it, large-flake sea salt is fantastic — it melts in your mouth along with the semi-solid yolk.
+If you have it, large-flake Maldon sea salt is fantastic — it melts in your mouth along with the semi-solid yolk.

 - Duck egg(s)